History of Takoma Park

 Preserving Historic Takoma Park

-One of the first suburbs of Washington DC, Takoma Park has one of the largest historic districts in Montgomery County and the only multi-jurisdictional Main Street program in the State of Maryland.
+One of the first suburbs of Washington D.C., Takoma Park constitutes the largest historic district in Montgomery County and the only multi-jurisdictional Main Street program in the State of Maryland.

 Montgomery County Historic District